Best Protein Supplement Guide: Powders, Gainers & Meal Replacement

 Are concentrated protein sources - One pound of uncooked, boneless, skinless chicken breasts provides 544 calories.
 Boneless, skinless chicken breasts are typically considered the "golden standard" for the most concentrated, whole, unprocessed protein source.
 Based on this information, chicken breasts have a protein-to-calorie ratio of 1g to 5.33 calories.

 Are portable Protein supplements offered in bar and RTD-form are exceptionally portable.
 They're prepackaged, pre-portioned and can easily be thrown in your lunch box or gym bag.
-If you refuse to purchase bars or RTDs you can easily scoop protein powder in to a plastic baggie or Tupperware container and dump it in your shaker for boost of protein anytime during the day.
+If you refuse to purchase bars or RTDs you can easily scoop protein powder into a plastic baggie or Tupperware container and dump it in your shaker for a boost of protein anytime during the day.

-Are lightweight Continuing with our chicken breast as a bench mark, one pound of chicken breasts weighs 453.6 grams, 335.2 grams of which are water.
+Are lightweight Continuing with our chicken breast as a benchmark, one pound of chicken breasts weighs 453.6 grams, 335.2 grams of which is water.
 Based on this information, the protein-to-weight ratio is 1 gram to 4.44 grams or 22.5% protein by weight.

 Comparatively, Optimum Nutrition Gold Standard 100% Whey Protein is 77.4% protein by weight.
 If you're looking for a lightweight and portable way to increase your protein intake, the verdict is clear protein supplements are the way to go!

 Are shelf-stable If you've ever examined the expiration date after purchasing a protein supplement from a high-quality retailer, then you'd notice that the expiration date on the product, whether it be a bar, powder, or RTD, is multiple months if not years.